 (h) Safety Committee.
 Any race track location which has 15 or more race days per year, regardless of the number of race meet licensees, will have a safety committee.
 The safety committee will be made up of two (2) representatives from the management of the race meet licensee, two (2) representatives from the jockeys riding at the track, two (2) representatives from the horsemen with papers in the race office at the track, and at least one (1) of the state stewards.
-This committee will be responsible for addressing unsafe conditions on the race meet licensee management, the racing commission executive director and/or the commission.
+This committee will be responsible for addressing unsafe conditions on the racing enclosure and recommending solutions to the conditions to the race meet licensee management, the racing commission executive director and/or the commission.